reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

     ```python
     df.write.format("delta").saveAsTable("external_sales", path="<abfs_path>/external_sales")

-    #In the Lakehouse explorer pane, in the ... menu for the Files folder, select Copy ABFS path.
+    #In the Lakehouse explorer pane, in the ellipse menu for the Files folder, select Copy ABFS path.

     #The ABFS path is the fully qualified path to the Files folder in the OneLake storage for your lakehouse - similar to this: